timkoma/PromiseKit/_posts/2014-12-31-integration.md

 ## Carthage

-Carthage support is coming, if you are capable, please add it and create a pull request!
+We have Carthage support for Swift.
+Objective C support coming.

 <div><a class="pagination" href="/swift">Next: Specifics Regarding Swift PromiseKit</a></div>